Skip to main content

 • Ils n'ont pas d'enfants.
 (They don't have children.)

-When a sentence is negative, using “ne … pas” somewhere in it, then all of the endings just get truncated to “de”, like so:
+When a sentence is negative, using “ne … pas” somewhere in it, then all of the endings when using the partitive article just get truncated to “de”, like so:

 • I want some milk = Je veux du lait